brandonleepiercy/team-profile-generator/README.md

 ## Installation

-Type "npm install" into CMD to install the neccesary packages for this repository.
+Navigate into the "Develop" folder and run "npm install" to install the neccesary packages for this repository.

 ## Usage

 Creating an html page which displays the members of a work group, and the relevant information that pertains to each individual employee.
-The package can create cards for managers, engineers, interns, or a general employee.
+The package can create cards for managers, engineers, or interns.

 ## Credits